codeplaysoftware/portFFT/README.md

 By default the library assumes subgroup size of 32 is used.
 If that is not supported by the device it is running on, the subgroup size can be set using `SYCLFFT_TARGET_SUBGROUP_SIZE`.

+## Known issues

+* The specialization constants are currently emulated on Nvidia and AMD backends.
+SYCL-FFT relies on this feature so the performance is not optimal as of today.

+We are investigating other performance issues that affect all the backends.

 ## Troubleshooting

 The library should compile without error on our supported platforms.